 Reggae is a distinctive bouncing music that has a catchy beat with an emphasis on bass and percussion.
 It was formed out of ska, rocksteady and mento.
 Reggae has given rise to several sub-genres leaving an inedible mark on famous music.
 It is even credited for being the influence behind hip hop.

-Here is a list of best reggae artists considering album sales, international success and the impact of the music.
+Here is a list considering album sales, international success and the impact of the music.
 Coming up with this list was not easy as there are many great singers who have been left out.

 10 Best Reggae Artists

 Robert Nesta Marley, better known as Bob Marley, is a name that is widely known in the world of reggae music.
 He was born in St. Ann Jamaica’s Nine Mile to a white father, Norval Marley and a Jamaican mother, Cedella Booker.
 Norval was never present in Bob Marley’s life although he did provide him financial support.
 He died when Bob was 10 years old.
 Bob dropped out of school to pursue his music career where he, with other members, formed the group The Wailers.
 Two of the original Wailers members left, but Marley retained the name.
 It was then that he released Natty Dread album, which included the hit song "No Woman No Cry".